Muhaiminul-Kabir/Easy-Rent/README.md

 + Include the .mdf and .log file from this [link](https://github.com/Muhaiminul-Kabir/Easy-Rent/blob/master/Desktop.zip) into <i>C:\Program Files\Microsoft SQL Server\servername\MSSQL\DATA\</i>
 + Add the ADO Entity model to the Models section with the database
 + Rename entity name from "dbf" to the new entityframework class in every controller class
-+ Start debugging the project from VS2013
++ Start debugging the project from Visual Studio